-Our mission as a family is to reflect the great love of Jesus in every season God leads us through.
-We believe god has called us to live and serve in Eswatini Africa, we’re delighted to call Eswatini home.
+Our mission as a family is to reflect the love of Jesus in every season God leads us through.
+We spent seven years in Eswatini serving a ministry supporting the Swazi people.
+Now we are supporting the ministry stateside.

 Melinda and I first got started in Eswatini in 2008 when it was still called Swaziland.
 We discovered through our church that the African nation was facing an alarming crisis where a many middle-aged men and women in the nation had died due to HIV/AIDs.
 Between 2008 and 2012, we visited on three short term trips and kept finding that Swaziland held something for us, but we also felt that the timing was not right.

 We pursued our careers with Brandon working on photo management and editing for a photography company, made videos and built software for an event registration company, built websites for an award winning interactive digital agency, and then helped make custom digital experiences for a globally recognized healthcare services company.
 Melinda meanwhile worked as a photographer and photo editor, then in the food service industry, then she worked for our church where she helped with logistics and office administration.
 Meanwhile Swaziland kept pulling on our hearts.
 In late 2014, when we decided to apply to become missionaries, we thought we would go back to simply serve the community we originally visited.
 We're surprised to find we were an answer to prayer --all of our work experiences uniquely qualified us to serve in Eswatini so we could use those skills for the ministry and to train our ministry's staff.

 Our Fears Moving to Africa